nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * `d` is a compulsory number 3 to 15 digits long.
 * Separate `c`, `a` and `d` with a single space.

+Duplicate handling:
+* Two resident student contacts with the same phone numbers are not allowed.
 > [!Note]
-> Constraint rationales: Phone number constraints are based on the upper and lower limit of country codes, area codes, and number digit lengths.
+> Constraint rationale: Phone number constraints are based on the upper and lower limit of country codes, area codes, and number digit lengths.
+> Duplicate handling rationale: Phone numbers are unique to each individual

 ### EMAIL